 We have extensive immunology experience at The University of Manchester.
-For the first time, this is being drawn together into a new, multidisciplinary research institute – The Lydia Becker Institute of Immunology.
+For the first time, this is being drawn together into a new, multidisciplinary research institute – Lydia Becker Institute of Immunology and Inflammation.

 We work in partnership with our local and national stakeholders to adopt a system-wide approach to the discovery, development and delivery of innovation in P4 medicine in immune-mediated inflammatory diseases.

 See a selection of current research projects, which aim to make a positive impact on health and disease both nationally and globally.